eraofchaos/eraofchaos.github.io/Items/art_49.md

 ---
-title: "Item - Artifacts -  Bowstring of the Unicorn's Mane"
+title: "Item - Artifacts -  Amulet of the Undertaker"
 permalink: /Items/art_49/
-excerpt: " Bowstring of the Unicorn's Mane"
+excerpt: " Amulet of the Undertaker"
-last_modified_at: 2020-12-23
+last_modified_at: 2020-12-30
 lang: en
 ref: "art_49.md"
 toc: false